johnrdowson/spectro_connect/README.md

 ### Spectrum Connect

-This tool proves an SSH or Telnet session to a device managed in Spectrum.
+This tool provides an SSH or Telnet session to a device managed in Spectrum.
 The connection is relayed through SpectroServer, using the same mechanism as the Spectrum Client Console.

 In Windows, a PuTTY connection will be launched.
 In Linux, it will use the built-in SSH client.

-If just an IP address is provided, it will attempt to estabish an SSH connection.
+If just an IP address is provided, it will attempt to estabish an SSH
+connection:

 ```bash
 python spectrum_connect.py 172.31.100.20